angeldev96/aspdotnet_tailwindscss/README.md

 # ASP.NET and TailwindCSS Boilerplate

-Boilerplate of an ASP.NET project using tailwindsCSS for styling.
+Boilerplate of an ASP.NET project using TailwindsCSS for styling.